ChVenkatSai/Bank_Ledger/README.md

 2) Authorizations: Conditionally remove money from a user (debit)

-Every load or authorization PUT should return the updated balance following the transaction.
-Authorization declines should be saved, even if they do not impact balance calculation.
+Every load or authorization PUT should return the updated transactionAmount following the transaction.
+Authorization declines should be saved, even if they do not impact transactionAmount calculation.

 Implement the event sourcing pattern to record all banking transactions as immutable events.
 Each event should capture relevant information such as transaction type, amount, timestamp, and account identifier.